ZelCore-io/Zelcore/ZelProtocolSpecifications.md

 ## Zel protocol specifications

 ### Abstract
-This paper specifies zel url protocol scheme and provides a guide on how to interact with ZelCore and ZelID.
+This paper specifies zel url protocol scheme and provides a guide on how to interact with Zelcore and ZelID.

 ### Introduction
-Zel protocol is implemented inside of both ZelCore desktop and ZelCore mobile application.
-It helps other applications communicate with ZelCore and users ZelID with its own url protocol scheme.
-Website and third party application developers can thus interact with user via ZelCore and access ZelCores user (zelid) information to currently proceed with payments (important for merchandise stores) or authenticate with user zelid to any website.
+Zel protocol is implemented inside of both Zelcore desktop and Zelcore mobile application.
+It helps other applications communicate with Zelcore and users ZelID with its own url protocol scheme.
+Website and third party application developers can thus interact with user via Zelcore and access Zelcores user (zelid) information to currently proceed with payments (important for merchandise stores) or authenticate with user zelid to any website.

 ### Basic protocol scheme
-a) The url prefix to interact with ZelCore is zel:
+a) The url prefix to interact with Zelcore is zel:
 b) Data in url must be encoded in standard uri scheme
 c) Protocol scheme is defined as a standard query.
 The first interaction with parameter begins with ?param1= followed with &param2= etc.
 d) Beginning ? is mandatory